friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 } yield `process a B into a C` ).fold(c => c)(c => c)
 {% endhighlight %}

-As we refactor our program to use either-passing style, we will want the type of the end-result of our pipeline to be the left generic parameter for `Either`.
+As we refactor our program to use either-passing style, we will use the type of the end-result of our pipeline for the left generic parameter of `Either`.
 In other words, we'll want to work with `Either[Response, _]` values.
 Let's take a look at `getUser` written in either-passing style:

 {% highlight scala %}
 def getUser(req: Request): Either[Response, User] = {